pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 ## ConfigurationFacet ##

 This facet indicates that the plugin is able to read and write the configuration of a managed resource.
-It goes hand in hand with <resource-configuration> in the plugin descriptor.
+It goes hand in hand with `<resource-configuration> in the plugin descriptor.
 As I've stated above, the code to create a new managed resource from scratch needs to be on the parent resource, so it is a good idea to write plugins that use the ConfigurationFacet in a way that they have a parent resource for the subsystem and children for individual resources.
 You can find an example for this in the JbossAS plugin when looking at the JbossMessaging subsystem and the individual JMS destinations.

 ## OperationFacet ##

 An operation allows you to invoke functionality on the managed resource.
 This could be a restart operation or whatever you want to invoke on a target.
-Operations are described in <operation> elements in the plugin descriptor.
+Operations are described in `<operation>` elements in the plugin descriptor.
 They can have argument and return values.

 ## ContentFacet ##

 This facet allows the uploading content like files or archives into the managed resource.
 That way it is possible to centrally manage software distribution into managed resources.
-There exists a <content> element as counterpart.
+There exists a `<content>` element as counterpart.

 ## Events ##

 Events are a way to inject asynchronous data into the RHQ server.
-They are a little like traits.
+One example of Events within RHQ is the gathering and parsing of logfiles.
+Events are a little bit like traits.
 The difference here is that one Event definition can match multiple event sources and that the number of Events that are delivered to the RHQ server can be different each time the polling for Events is called.
 Events are processed by EventPollers – a method that gets called at a regular interval by the PluginContainer and which delivers one or more Events back into the system.
 Two samples for EventPollers are the Logfile pollers, that check for new matching lines in logfiles and the snmptrapd plugin that I will describe now.
 The plugin descriptor is mostly as we know it already.
 There is now one new element: